Local Constrained Bayesian Optimization: Proposed Algorithm

 where $f(\vect{x})$ is the objective function and $c(\vect{x})$ represents the constraint vector.
 The algorithm operates iteratively, constructing GP surrogates for both the objective and the constraints using observed data $\D_k$.

 In the $k$-th iteration, our algorithm comprises two distinct phases: ``local exploration'' and ``local exploitation''.

 In the \textbf{local exploration} phase, we actively sample data points to mitigate the uncertainty at the current design variable $\vect{x}_k$.
-Specifically, we select a batch of candidate points $\bZ$ by minimizing the following acquisition function:
+Specifically, we select a batch of exploration candidate points $\bZ_2$ (Line 6 of \cref{alg:lcbo}) by minimizing the following acquisition function:

 Here, for each modelled quantity (the objective $f$ and the constraints $c_1,\dots,c_m$), $\nabla k_{\D_{k-1} \cup\bZ}^{(\cdot)}(\vect{x}_k,\vect{x}_k)\nabla^\top$ denotes the posterior covariance matrix of the gradient evaluated at $\vect{x}_k$ given the augmented dataset $\D_{k-1} \cup\bZ$.
 This acquisition function can be viewed as the trace of the worst-case posterior covariance matrix of the gradients at $\vect{x}_k$, conditioned on the current dataset augmented with the hypothetical batch $\bZ$.
 By minimizing $\alpha(\vect{x}_k, \bZ)$ over $\bZ$, we identify a batch of evaluation points that is expected to provide the largest reduction in local gradient uncertainty in a one-step lookahead sense, thereby yielding the most informative design for subsequent optimization steps.
 It should be noted that during the local exploration phase, we perform repeated estimations of the function value at the current design variable $\vect x_k$.
 This strategy serves a dual purpose: it reduces the posterior uncertainty of the constraints and ensures theoretical convergence.